 Each villa offers a different configuration and ambiance, but they are all beautiful.
 Ours included a super king

 size bed with mosquito netting (in the event you leave the windows open).
 You can choose to sleep with the walls of doors fully closed and the air conditioning on at night,

 which we did the first two nights.
 The last night, however, we decided to leave many of the doors open and listen to the waves lapping on the beach

 just outside of our villa.
 Two large ceiling fans in the room kept us plenty cool.
 When was the last time you slept right beside the ocean on a super king bed?

 Dining at Cayo Espanto

-(chefs Patrick Houghton and
+(chefs Patrick Houghton and Richard Gillet)

 A small sampling of what to expect…